np-guard/models/README.md

 # models
-A collection of Golang packages with models for connectivity and network resources
+A collection of Golang packages with models for cartesian products and network resources

 ## Packages
-* **interval** - A canonical representation of a set of intervals defined over integers
+* **ds** - A set of generic data structures: maps, sets, and cartesian product of sets.
-* **ipblock** - A canonical representation of a set of IP ranges.
-Currently limited to IPv4
+* **interval** - Interval data structure, and a set implemented using sets of intervals.
-* **hypercube** - A canonical representation of a set of n-dimensional hypercubes.
-All dimensions are defined over integers.
+* **netp** - Various structs for representing and handling common network protocols (TCP, UDP, ICMP).
-* **netp** - Various structs for representing and handling common network protocols (TCP, UDP, ICMP)
+* **netset** - Sets of network-related tuples: IP addresses x ports x protocols, etc.
-* **connection** - A canonical representation of a set of connections.
+* **connection** - Set of connections.
 E.g., for representing all protocols/ports/codes permitted by a given firewall, given a specific source and destination.
 * **spec** - A collection of structs for defining required connectivity.
 Automatically generated from a JSON schema (see below).

 ## Code generation